bashup/fik/README.md

 ```

 If you are running Traefik in a docker container and `fik` on the host, `FIK_ROUTES` should be the host's path to the directory, while the Traefik setting should reflect the container's path.

+#### TOML Filenames and Project Keys

+Each `fik` project has its own, automatically-generated `.toml` routing file under `$FIK_ROUTES`.
+This file's name **must** be unique to each project, to prevent one project's routes from overwriting another's.

+To avoid the need for manually assigning unique keys, `fik` automatically generates a random UUID and saves it in a `.fik-project` file in the project directory.
+You must make sure this file always remains alongside the configuration files (e.g. if you move them to a new directory).
+Otherwise, you will end up with a new key and a duplicate `fik-*.toml` route file.

+Similarly, you must not **copy** the `.fik-project` to other directories, or they will share the same route file and overwrite each other!
+(In most cases, you will also want to avoid checking this file into revision control, so that different checkouts of the same repository will have their own unique IDs and thus won't overwrite each other.)

+If for some reason you are *intentionally* changing a project's key, you should remove its existing route file with `fik down` before the change, then create the new route file with `fik up` after the change.
+Alternately, if you need to leave the routes in effect *during* the change, you can:

+1. Run `fik filename` to get the project's *old* `.toml` filename
+2. Do whatever you're going to do that affects the key (e.g. removing or editing `.fik-project`, or moving the config files to a different directory without it)
+3. Run `fik filename` again, to get the project's *new* `.toml` filename
+4. Rename the file given by step 1, to the filename given by step 3

+You can then resume using `fik up`, `fik diff`, etc. with the new project key.

 ### Command-Line Interface